 Line 351: Needs some clarification.
 Which important factors?
 If salinity is the important factor, I don’t quite follow how it can be masked.
 If there’s something else masking it, isn’t that other factor the important factor then?

-We rewrote the sentence.
+We have rewritten the sentence.
 We hope it is now clear what factors we are talking about.
 (L432-433)

 Line 351-352: provide a reasonable range for each location to emphasize the point being made